Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Results

 \subsection{Research Question 1: To what extent are misinformation claims fact-checked by multiple fact-checking organizations?}

 To answer \emph{RQ1} we extract the connected components of our sparse graph.
-Any component (or cluster) with two or more nodes contains a claim that has been fact-checked at least twice.
+Any component (or cluster) with two or more nodes (fact-checks) contains a claim that has been fact-checked at least twice.
 The remaining nodes are singletons, and have not been matched with any other fact-check.
-The proportion of singleton nodes ranges from 67.6\% for a cosine similarity threshold of 0.8 to 92.9\% for a threshold of 0.9.
-For our the 0.875 threshold we find that 88.2\% of nodes are singletons---or conversely---that 11.7\% of fact-checks investigate a claim that has previously been fact-checked.
-In total, at this threshold we find more than 21,000 claims that have been fact-checked multiple times.
+The proportion of singleton nodes ranges from 73.8\% for a cosine similarity threshold of 0.8 to 93.5\% for a threshold of 0.9.
+For the 0.875 threshold we find that 89.7\% of nodes are singletons---or conversely---that 10.26\% of fact-checks investigate a claim that has previously been fact-checked.
 This represents a significant proportion of repeated work across fact-checking organizations investigating the same claims.